Noomegipy/converter/README.md

 #### How to run:
 docker-compose up -d

-will run build from repo + run redis
+Will run build from repo + run redis
+We could use Nginx, but Sanic can be run directly on Internet.

 ###API EXAMPLES
 ____________________________________